Header Image

 There was a revealing (and for Democrats, deeply foreboding) moment in Wednesday night’s Democratic presidential primary debate, quite apart from the shockingly bad, woefully unprepared, nearly moribund debut of Michael Bloomberg.
-It came when moderator Chuck Todd raised a question about a past Bernie Sanders statement from the fall, when he introduced a tax plan that his own economists said would reduce the fortunes of most billionaires by some two-thirds.
+It came when moderator Chuck Todd raised a question about a past Bernie Sanders statement from the fall, when Sanders introduced a tax plan that his own economists said would reduce the fortunes of most billionaires by some two-thirds.

 As reported in the New York Times, Amazon Founder Jeff Bezos’s fortune would shrink from $160 billion to $43 billion under Sanders’s plan.
 (Elizabeth Warren’s plan would allow Bezos to retain about double that: $87 billion.)